HomeLatest NewsGadgetsNokia to launch new smartphones on 26 February at MWC

 Nokia to launch new smartphones on 26 February at MWC

-Pioneering Finnish mobile phone manufacturer will re-enter the market with the launch of new Android-based smartphones on 26 February.
-The company has sent out invites to a keynote event that will be held at the (MWC) in Barcelona next month.
+Pioneering Finnish phone manufacturer Nokia will re-enter the market with the launch of new Android-based on 26 February.
+The company has sent out invites to a keynote that will be held at the Mobile World Congress (MWC) in Barcelona next month.

 Nokia is partnering with HMD Global for its smartphones’ hardware design for the next 10 years.
 The company recently launched its first Android powered smartphone, called Nokia 6, exclusively for China.
 The mid-range offering will be available from 19 January.